Перейти к содержимому

 // After adding all resources, run the app...

-When you call AddServiceBusQueue, it configures your Service Bus resources to have a queue named queue.
-This expresses an explicit parent-child relationship between the messaging Service Bus resource and its child queue.
-The queue is created in the Service Bus namespace that’s represented by the AzureServiceBusResource that you added earlier.
+This expresses an explicit parent-child relationship between the messaging Service Bus namespace and its child queue.
+The queue is created in the namespace that the AzureServiceBusResource represents.
 For more information, see Queues, topics, and subscriptions in Azure Service Bus.

 C# — AppHost.cs